 If you want to make the most of your ability to travel, be prepared for high fuel prices—even when they are low.
 The volatile nature of fuel means you are at the mercy of gas pump prices.
-According to the U.S. Energy Information Administration, “For the 2017 April-through-September summer driving season, U.S. regular gasoline retail prices are forecast to average $2.46/gallon (gal), compared with $2.23/gal last summer.”

 When you don’t thoroughly review RV parks before arriving, you could get stuck in a place you hate.
-“I regret picking a area with lousy RV Parks.
+“I regret picking an area with lousy RV parks.
 Seems once you get into this kind of area you have to long and hard to find a better park,” says iRV2 member tuffr2 in the discussion topic “Regrets: Anything You’d Do Over?
-He goes on to say “Lousy RV Parks are ones that the sites are way too small w/o no privacy or picking an area that has crappy weather.”
+He goes on to say “Lousy RV parks are ones that the sites are way too small with no privacy or picking an area that has crappy weather.”